ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Discussion #

+- Other sections?
-Other sections? how we validated it; benefit of using one well tested and well-understood model (but disadvantages too) --- benefit to playing with all the switches and understanding one framework (SS) well versus having many tools that we superficially understand
+- how we validated it
+- benefit of using one well tested and well-understood modeling framework (SS) (but disadvantages too) --- i.e. benefit to playing with all the switches and understanding one framework well versus having many tools that we superficially understand (based on Rick's comments at the conference)

 ## How ss3sim complements other generic stock-assessment simulation software ##